daveyplate/better-auth-instantdb/README.md

 }
 ```

-*Note you can pass useSession hook from [@daveyplate/better-auth-tanstack](https://github.com/daveyplate/better-auth-tanstack)*
+*Note you can pass useSession hook from [@daveyplate/better-auth-tanstack](https://github.com/daveyplate/better-auth-tanstack).
+This is recommended for offline caching with a TanStack Query persistClient.*

 ## InstantDB Schema and Permissions Setup